Privacy notice – enquirers

 How your personal data is used by the University

-Where you have provided consent, the University will also use your personal data for the following activities:
+The University will use your personal data for the following activities:

 - To communicate relevant information about the University